Mathematical

 What jobs require further math?

-Careers in Actuarial analyst, Actuary Chartered accountant, Data analyst, Data scientist, Investment analyst, Software engineer, and Statistician among other fields, are available for candidates who have studied further math.
+Careers in Actuarial analysis, Actuary Chartered accountant, Data analyst, Data scientist, Investment analyst, Software engineer, and Statistician, among other fields, are available for candidates who have studied further math.

 Is further math necessary?